Ariel-Berant/advancedTopicsInProgramming/Ex3/projFiles/README.md

 * Wall: '#'
 * Empty space: ' '

-Input file format:
-rowsNumber columnsNumber
-matrix notation

 ### Outputs

-Output files are generated as "output_" + input_file_name + ".txt" as required.
+Output files are generated as "output_" + input_file_name + ".txt" if -verbose flag is in input, as required.
 The directory in which they are generated is the same directory as the input file's directory(if the given input file can be accessed, that is).

 Errors in the input file are all put into one file named "input_errors.txt" as required.